 Table 3-2 describes the media management and device management programs and daemons.
 The explanations include what starts and stops the program or daemon, and the log (if any) where it records its activities.
-On UNIX, all of the components discussed in this table reside under /usr/openv/volmgr/bin.
-On Windows, they reside under install path\volmgr\bin.
+On UNIX, all of the components that are discussed in this table are in /usr/openv/volmgr/bin.
+On Windows, they are in install path\volmgr\bin.

 Note: The following table contains references to the system log.
-On UNIX, this log is managed by syslog (the facility is daemon).
+On UNIX, syslog manages this log (the facility is daemon).
 On Windows, the Event Viewer manages the system log (the log type is Application).